rancher/docs/content/rancher/v2.x/en/cluster-admin/restoring-etcd/_index.md

 If your Kubernetes cluster is broken, you can restore the cluster from a snapshot.

-Restorations changed in Rancher v2.4.0.
+Restores changed in Rancher v2.4.0.

 {{% tabs %}}
 {{% tab "Rancher v2.4.0+" %}}

 Snapshots are composed of the cluster data in etcd, the Kubernetes version, and the cluster configuration in the `cluster.yml.` These components allow you to select from the following options when restoring a cluster from a snapshot:

-- **Restore just the etcd contents:** This restoration is similar to restoring to snapshots in Rancher prior to v2.4.0.
+- **Restore just the etcd contents:** This restore is similar to restoring to snapshots in Rancher prior to v2.4.0.
 - **Restore etcd and Kubernetes version:** This option should be used if a Kubernetes upgrade is the reason that your cluster is failing, and you haven't made any cluster configuration changes.
 - **Restore etcd, Kubernetes versions and cluster configuration:** This option should be used if you changed both the Kubernetes version and cluster configuration when upgrading.